LIVIAETS/miccai_weakly_supervised_tutorial/readme.md

 `Hoel Kervadec, Jose Dolz, Meng Tang, Eric Granger, Yuri Boykov, and Ismail Ben Ayed.
 "Constrained-CNN losses for weakly supervised segmentation."
 Medical image analysis 54 (2019): 88-99`.

 `Ismail Ben Ayed, Christian Desrosiers and Jose Dolz.
 "Weakly Supervised CNN Segmentation: Models and Optimization."Medical Image Computing and Computer Assisted Intervention − MICCAI 2019 Tutorial`.

+## Old code
+For reference only, we provide the run that was actually run during the MICCAI tutorial, in the `old_version` folder.
+This code is compatible with PyTorch 0.4 only, and is actually on old research code that we used at the time.

+At the time, we were doing the forward and backward functions manually in NumPy, which complexifies the implementation and verification a bit.
+Due to majors update for PyTorch in between, and perhaps few minor differences with the current full PyTorch implementation, small difference in results may arise.

+We do not intend to update or support that old version, but users are free to explore it.